(A) Application processing definitions.

 (b) The JFS 07501 if one has not already been provided.

-(2) If CRIS-E is unavailable, the JFS 01846, "Case Worksheet: Cash, Food Stamp, and Medical Assistance Interview" (rev. 05/2005), and the JFS 07501 shall be used to conduct the interview.
+(2) If the statewide automated eligibility system is unavailable, the JFS 01846, "Case Worksheet: Cash, Food Stamp, and Medical Assistance Interview" (rev. 5/2005), and the JFS 07501 shall be used to conduct the interview.
 The applicant shall be given a copy of the JFS 07501.
-The information obtained on the JFS 01846 shall be entered into CRIS-E.
+The information obtained on the JFS 01846 shall be entered into the statewide automated eligibility system.

 (3) Assist in obtaining verification and completing the voter registration forms if requested by the assistance group.